 Accommodation Options:

 - Palacio Manco Cápac by Ananay Hotels: Features five rooms with free Wi-Fi, a flat-screen TV, and a private bathroom.
-In the surrounding area, you’ll find a variety of cafes and restaurants to enjoy.
+In the surrounding area, you’ll find a variety of cafés and restaurants to enjoy.
+Address: Quinta Qolqampata, San Cristóbal S/N, Cusco 08002.

 Don’t miss the opportunity to explore Cusco from one of its best viewpoints and be close to Sacsayhuamán.
 Book your accommodation in San Cristóbal and enjoy a unique experience in the heart of Inca history!